 ABOUT THE SPEAKER: (provided by the speaker)

 What time is that for you?
-The following link shows .
-Here's that shows the time as US ET, and lets you choose your city from the list offered to see what time that is in your own timezone.
+The following link shows what the time would be for you: http://permatime.com/... .
+Here's another: http://www.timeanddat... that shows the time as US ET, and lets you choose your city from the list offered to see what time that is in your own timezone.

-LOGGING IN: When you login to the Connect room (the experts.adobeconnect.com/cfmeetup link above) to view the meeting, PLEASE USE THE "LOGIN AS GUEST" option, and USE YOUR NAME, but do NOT attempt to use your meetup.com username/password or any Connect account.
+LOGGING IN: When you login to the Connect room (http://experts.adobec...) to view the meeting, PLEASE USE THE "LOGIN AS GUEST" option, and USE YOUR NAME, but do NOT attempt to use your meetup.com username/password or any Connect account.
 Just sign in as a guest.

-RSVP, but only if coming: We do appreciate folks RSVPing if they plan to come (using the link on this email or at the meetup site), though it's not mandatory and it's not a commitment.
+No need to RSVP if you're NOT coming: We do appreciate folks RSVPing if they plan to come (using the link on this email or at the meetup site), though it's not mandatory and it's not a commitment.
 But there's no need to RSVP if you can't make it let alone explain why you can't.
 With nearly 2,800 members, no worries. :-)